-The 2016 Basic Science Excellence in Faculty Mentoring Award recipient is Mark H. Kaplan, Ph.D.
-Billie Lou Wood Professor of Pediatrics, Professor of Microbiology & Immunology.
+The 2017 Basic Science Excellence in Faculty Mentoring Award recipient is Stanley M. Spinola, M.D.
+Chair and Professor of Microbiology & Immunology.

-The 2016 Clinical Excellence in Faculty Mentoring Award recipient is Julie Welch, M.D.
-Associate Professor of Clinical Emergency Medicine.
+The 2017 Clinical Excellence in Faculty Mentoring Award recipient is Daniel E. Rusyniak, M.D.
+Professor of Emergency Medicine.

 Mentoring among faculty at IUSM is a crucial element in sustaining a vital faculty community, promoting faculty development, and increasing faculty retention.
 The creation of two annual “Excellence in Faculty Mentoring” awards at IUSM underscores the commitment to endorse mentoring within our faculty.
 The purpose is to recognize the outstanding mentoring efforts of one clinical and one basic science faculty member each year who actively mentor other faculty members and learners.
 These prestigious awards acknowledge the time sacrifice and dedication faculty mentors devote to foster the career development and academic success of colleagues and learners in the areas of research, education, service and clinical practice.
 These awards allow the school of medicine to honor and celebrate the valuable efforts of faculty mentors who embody the spirit of mentoring.